TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-connectivityissuesaccessnxtmanager.md

             "required": true,
 	    "useAsAdditionalDetails": true,
 	    "hints": [{
-					"text": "Provide the issue and error in detail" }]
+					"text": "Provide the issue and error in detail."
+				}]
         },
         {